-- A. As of December 31, 2022, the Company's authorised capital was \$3,000,000, consisting of 300,000 thousand shares of ordinary stock, and the paid-in capital was \$1,886,180 with a par value of \$10 (in dollars) per share. - B. To meet the Company's long-term business development needs, replenish working capital and invest in projects that are beneficial to the Company's business development, the stockholders at their stockholders' meeting on November 13, 2019 adopted a resolution to raise additional cash through private placement.
+- B. For the year ended December 31, 2023, the Company exercise 3,017 thousand shares of employee share options and paid \$37,259 to the Company.
+As of December 31, 2023, there was 745 thousand shares that amount \$7,445 which had not been registered, listed "Advance receipts for share capital". - C. To meet the Company's long-term business development needs, replenish working capital and invest in projects that are beneficial to the Company's business development, the stockholders at their stockholders' meeting on November 13, 2019 adopted a resolution to raise additional cash through private placement.
 On the same date, the Board of Directors resolved to set the effective date of private placement capital increase on November 27, 2019 at the subscription price of \$13.44 (in dollars) per share.
 The amount of capital raised through the private placement was \$1,377,600, which had been registered.
 The ordinary shares raised through the private placement must follow the Securities and Exchange Act that they will be able to issue and offer publicly.
 Other than these restrictions, the rights and obligations of the ordinary shares raised through the private placement are the same as other issued ordinary shares.

-(12) Capital surplus
+(13) Capital surplus

 - A. Pursuant to the R.O.C.
 Company Act, capital surplus arising from paid-in capital in excess of par value on issuance of common stocks and donations can be used to cover accumulated deficit or to issue new stocks or cash to shareholders in proportion to their share ownership, provided that the Company has no accumulated deficit.
 Further, the R.O.C.
 Securities and Exchange Act requires that the amount of capital surplus to be capitalised mentioned above should not exceed 10% of the paid-in capital each year.
-Capital surplus should not be used to cover accumulated deficit unless the legal reserve is insufficient. - B. The overdue dividends unclaimed by shareholders shall be recognised as capital surplus in accordance with Order No. Jing-Shang-10602420200 issued in September 2017 by the Ministry of Economic Affairs, R.O.C.

-C. Movements in the capital surplus are as follows:
+Capital surplus should not be used to cover accumulated deficit unless the legal reserve is insufficient. - B. The overdue dividends unclaimed by shareholders shall be recognised as capital surplus in accordance with Order No. Jing-Shang-10602420200 issued in September 2017 by the Ministry of Economic Affairs, R.O.C. - C. Movements in the capital surplus are as follows: